 Encounters are divided into rounds, each representing about 6 seconds of action.
 There are 10 rounds per minute of in-game time.
+At the beginning of an encounter, you need to determine the turn order of all characters involved.

 During each round, each participant in the encounter gets a turn, in initiative order from the start of the encounter (you roll only once per participant per encounter).